-We reviewed all the other 2019 numbers in the GASB Statement No. 68 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
-We were able to confirm or reasonably replicate all of the current year numbers.
+We reviewed all the other 2020 numbers in the GASB Statement No. 68 letter for consistency with the previous reports (used to review the Liability calculations under Phase I).
+We were able to confirm or reasonably replicate all of the current year numbers and reconcile the NPL from year to year.
+See the reconciliation in the Appendix.